Shirotsune/Sudoless-Shutdown/README.md

 (Clarification :: I don't want to give any bash shell the privilege to run as a sudo without password prompt - this is trivial and easily done.
 Rather I want to explore the alternatives to create a heavy-weight hack around the issue as a learning experience.)

-@PROJECT:
+-Proof was accurate.

 About doability of the said issue: A potential hack should exist due to the fact that many GUI's call these out and the baseline.
 A basic grep with ps aux proved that for example unity runs as user but has the access for the shutdown functions.

-@TODO:

 --- in C ---

-check: (1) sysv.h library
+check: (done) (1) sysv.h library

-check: (2) nih/*.h library
+check: (done) (2) nih/*.h library

-check: (3) nih-dbus/*.h library
+check: (done) (3) nih-dbus/*.h library

 (2, 3 ) libnih (external)
 (1) upstart (internal, in compiled kernel)